2kdatawizard/MartianRobot/README.md

 - Check if a position on the grid has a "scent" indicating a previously lost robot.
 - Mark a position with a "scent" when a robot is lost.

-<br>name (str): The name of the planet.
-Default value is "Mars".
+name (str): The name of the planet.
+Default value is "Mars".<br>
-<br>width (int): The width of the planet's grid.
-Default value is 50.
+width (int): The width of the planet's grid.
+Default value is 50.<br>
-<br>length (int): The length of the planet's grid.
-Default value is 50.
+length (int): The length of the planet's grid.
+Default value is 50.<br>
-<br>robot_scent (set): A set storing the coordinates where robots have left a "scent" due to being lost.
+robot_scent (set): A set storing the coordinates where robots have left a "scent" due to being lost.

 ### Methods
 ```python